MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/Get-ACSQueueServiceMetricDefinition.md

 # Get-ACSQueueServiceMetricDefinition

 ## SYNOPSIS
-Retrieve the metric definitions of Table service
+Gets the metric definitions of the Queue service.

 ## SYNTAX